rusi-ns/rusi-ns-web/wp-content/plugins/featured-image-from-url/readme.txt

 = What's the "alt attribute" field? =

 * There you can write a short description of the image.
-It is optional for pages and posts, but required for products.
+It is only for SEO reasons.

 = What's the "Remove external featured image" link? =